minhhoit/yacms/docs/multi-lingual-sites.rst

 translate, as well as registering your models using the ``modeltranslation.translator.translator.register`` method.

-For models that extends Mezzanine capabilities, there are two rules:
+For models that extends Yacms capabilities, there are two rules:

 Firstly, the app in which your model is defined must be listed *after* the app it is extending from in your :django:setting:`INSTALLED_APPS` setting.
-For example, :mod:`mezzanine.forms` extends models from :mod:`mezzanine.pages` and should appear after it.
+For example, :mod:`Yacms.forms` extends models from :mod:`Yacms.pages` and should appear after it.

 .. note::
-    If your app defines both models that need to be translated and static content or templates that override default ones from Mezzanine, you'll need to split your app to distinguish between presentation and content.
+    If your app defines both models that need to be translated and static content or templates that override default ones from Yacms, you'll need to split your app to distinguish between presentation and content.
 This is due to conflicting ideas with translated model inheritance, and template or static file overriding, in regard to the order of :django:setting:`INSTALLED_APPS``

 Secondly, for an external app, create a ``translation.py`` module at the root of your app.
-The content of this file might benefit from :mod:`mezzanine.core.translation` depending on what you are extending from.
+The content of this file might benefit from :mod:`Yacms.core.translation` depending on what you are extending from.
 For example, to improve the model from :doc:`content-architecture` and provide translatable fields::

     from django.db import models
-    from mezzanine.pages.models import Page
+    from Yacms.pages.models import Page

     class Author(Page):
         dob = models.DateField("Date of birth")